carbon-design-system/design-system-website/src/content/components/form/usage.md

 ## Effective form design

-All forms are comprised of 5 elements:
+All forms are comprised of 6 elements:

 * **Labels:** Inform users what the corresponding input fields mean.
 * **Input fields:** Enable users to provide information.
 Information can be entered through a variety of different input fields ranging from text fields, checkboxes, and many other types.
-* **Placeholder text:** Provides assistance on how to fill out a field.
+* **Help text:** Provides assistance on how to fill out a field.
+Help text is optional.
+* **Placeholder text:** Hints at what goes into a field.
+Placeholder text is optional.
 * **Actions:** Allow users to submit a form.
 * **Validation:** Ensures the data submitted by the user conforms to acceptable parameters.